 They say every man is looking for a woman to fill his mother’s shoes, but let’s call it what it really is: mommy issues.
 Mommy issues in a man can be a woman’s best friend.
 And also her worst enemy.
-Meeting a man who never a had a good relationship with his mother can mean a lethargic manchild who becomes financially dependent on you and has no choice but to let you strap on your highest feminazi heels and stomp all over his balls and there’s nothing he can do about it (jk).
-Or it can mean that you’re about to pick up where his mother left off and finishing raising your 29-year-old partner.
+Meeting a man who never a had a good relationship with his mother can mean a lethargic manchild who becomes financially dependent on you or it can mean that you’re about to pick up where his mother left off and finishing raising your 29-year-old partner.
+Or both.

 Whether he’s the product of an absentee mother who’s looking for someone to fill the void or has a coddled manbaby complex, you should know how to recognize a guy with mommy issues before your vagina dries right up.
-On the bright side, you’ll have first-hand experience for what it’s like to raise a teenage boy and knowledge is power.
+On the bright side, you’ll have first-hand experience for what it’s like to raise a teenage son … and knowledge is power?

 - He is unemployed or consistently between jobs.

 When he has a mother figure like you to put a roof over his head and food in his mouth, a job just doesn’t feel as important as it once did.
 Can you blame him?
 Your supportive role of mother-figure frees his time to reconnect with pasttimes of his youth – video games, cartoons, smoking copious amounts of marijuana… This time is a very important emotional cleanse for him.
 Be grateful that his actual mother still pays his cell phone bill and the responsibility hasn’t fallen on you yet.

 - You do all the driving.